 Students interested in becoming nurses may enroll in a 4-year bachelor's degree program in nursing.
 They may take courses in clinical nursing, nursing care management and leadership, adult nursing and assessment skills.
 Those interested in becoming nurse practitioners will have to complete a master's degree program in nursing with a concentration in a specialty of advanced practice nursing, such as pediatric, psychiatric or family nursing.

 Another branch of medical and health professions is allied health.
 Some of these professionals may have six months to two years of training after high school, while others may have bachelor's and master's degrees.
 Examples of careers this group include EMTs (emergency medical technicians), paramedics, technicians, technologists, sonographers, health educators, dietitians, medical librarians and dental hygienists.

 There are many programs available to individuals interested in health professions.
-Below are just a few of the options available to students.
+The pages below highlight just a few of the options available to students.